A step-by-step practical guide for the California Consumer Protection Act (CCPA)

 Wherever feasible for your business, maintain a record of the entire process of the rights request.

-So, if you haven’t already, reach out to your third parties and service providers to understand what they do with the information you share.
-If necessary, create addendums to your written contracts with explicit data usage requirements and retention policies.
+If necessary, create addendums to your written contracts with detailed data usage requirements and retention policies.
 You may have to switch service providers that cannot comply with your business standards.

 Employee personal information is excluded from most of the CCPA’s requirements.